SupaaHiro/schwifty-lab/blog-articles/20251020-ckad/article_EN.md

 ## Prerequisites

 ⚠️ Important:
-Make sure the cluster uses a CNI that implements NetworkPolicy.
-Otherwise the policies will be ignored, even if they appear "applied".
+Verify that your Kubernetes cluster is configured with a CNI plugin that implements NetworkPolicy.
+Without such support, any defined policies will be silently ignored.
 I ran some local tests with Kubernetes on Docker Desktop and with minikube, but neither supports them natively.
 In the end I opted for a temporary environment on [KillerCoda Playgrounds](https://killercoda.com/playgrounds)

 ## Creating the Redis Pod